-Whether pain is new from a recent injury or event, or it is something you have been dealing with, we can help.
+Whether pain is new from a recent injury or it is something you have been dealing with, we can help.
 We use a variety of treatment methods including manual therapy, posture awareness correcting, exercise, and pain control techniques.

 Joint pain and muscle spasms are often quite unbearable.
 When you don't feel like yourself, you lose motivation to perform daily physical activities.
 Rather than treating just your symptoms, we look for the source of your pain so you can heal faster.
 Let one of our highly trained physical therapists create a custom plan for your specific needs.